golemfactory/golem-docs/src/pages/docs/creators/golem-workers/getting-started.md

 during that time, the amount of returned proposals (aka available nodes) can be impacted.

 The next steps:
+- Checkout the [Hello service example](/docs/creators/golem-workers/hello-example) to see an example of running a simple service on the Golem Network testnet
-- Checkout the [Stable Diffusion usage example](#stable-diffusion-usage-example) to see an example of running `automatic1111` on Golem Network
+- Checkout the advanced [Stable Diffusion example](/docs/creators/golem-workers/sd-example) to see an example of running `automatic1111` on Golem Network GPU nodes
 - Play with [OpenAPI specification](http://localhost:8000/docs) - it hosts plenty illustrative examples, and formally describes the schemas